 In Brief: More News from the Department of Philosophy and Religious Studies

-Top Seniors in Philosophy and Religious Studies Win Awards
+Top Seniors Win Philosophy and Religious Studies Prizes

-The NC State Department of Philosophy and Religious Studies celebrated the academic achievements of its top seniors at its annual Student Awards Reception on March 1, 2017.
-The award-winners were Thomas Austin Olander, Philosophy, and Kyle Greyson Kentopp, Religious Studies.
+The NC State Department of Philosophy and Religious Studies recognized the academic achievements of its top seniors at a virtual Student Awards Celebration on March 12.
+The two award-winners were introduced by faculty members who had worked closely with them.

 Veljko Dubljevic, an assistant professor of philosophy and science, technology and society at NC State who specializes in the ethics of emerging science and technology, has received the prestigious National Science Foundation (NSF) CAREER Award.

 New Faculty in Religious Studies

 The religious studies program at NC State has been strengthened by the appointment of two new scholars to its continuing faculty in Fall 2020.